-Read aloud the introductory sentence at the top of the chart on page 13.
+Read aloud the introductory sentence.

 • Call on volunteers to take turns reading about the symbols of the Holy Spirit.
 For each symbol, invite volunteers to share examples from Scripture, Tradition, or the liturgy and Sacraments of when we encounter that particular symbol.
 (Examples include: At Baptism, we are baptized with water; at Pentecost, the Holy Spirit descended on the Apostles in the form of tongues of fire; we are anointed with the seal of the Holy Spirit in Confirmation.)